Association of the Christian faithful: Terminology

 However, it added that these terms are often applied quite loosely.
 For example, the Community of Sant'Egidio, which calls itself a community, is also described as a movement.

 Associations of the faithful are distinguished from institutes of consecrated life and societies of apostolic life.
 A group of people who intend to become an institute of consecrated life or society of apostolic life will normally come together at first as an association of the faithful, while awaiting the decision of the bishop, after consulting the Holy See, to establish them in the desired form.

 Ecclesiastical approval

+Private associations are not supervised by the local bishop, but bishops are instructed to be watchful that their energies are not dissipated.

+Public associations are supervised and authorized by the local bishop.
+The diocesan bishop can create associations of this kind after a consultation of the Holy See, without the need of the latter's permission.

 Associations that are approved on an international level are approved by the Dicastery for the Laity, Family and Life (previously by the Pontifical Council for the Laity) and listed in the Directory of International Associations of the Faithful.
 Associations that exist on a national level are approved by a country's episcopal conference, while those at a diocesan level are approved by the local bishop.

-Since 2022, new associations of faithfuls which aim to later become "an institute of consecrated life or a society of apostolic life of diocesan right" must be approved by the Holy See before being created.
-Before that, the diocesan bishop could approve the erection of associations of this kind after a consultation of the Holy See, without the need of the latter's approval.
+Since 2022, "The diocesan bishop, before erecting - by decree - a public association of the faithful with a view to becoming an Institute of Consecrated Life or a Society of Apostolic Life of diocesan right, must obtain the written permission of the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life."